KabriAcid/ammamricemill/docs/fixes.md

 Handle all HTTP methods in the component.
 Remove confirmation dialogs for deletions
 Search are frontend based no POST requests
+Refer to the components/ui folder for the comps

 ## Accounts
 ### Income Head